 When it comes to cost, Beltone is dead average.
 Some of its best models obviously reach significantly higher, but remember that we’ll be looking at the best versions of each hearing aid in this article, so they’re all going to be in the higher cost range.

-Beltone’s latest model as of this article (July 2019), the Amaze represents the peak of Beltone’s audio technology.
+Beltone’s latest model (July 2019), the Amaze represents the peak of Beltone’s audio technology.
 Lauded mostly for its great sound quality, many people claim that the Beltone Amaze helps them experience the richest sound around.

 On top of its amazing sound quality, the Beltone Amaze also comes coupled with the HearMax app.
 This nifty little tool gives you access to the Remote Care services.
 You simply open the app and report any problems or preferences to a hearing care professional.
 They then design some settings based on your feedback, and send them straight back to your hearing aid via your phone.
 This completely eliminates any need for office visits or tune-ups.